nuejs/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 [size-compare a="dialog" b="mona-editor"]

-[quote from="Nue Best Practice"]
+> 10 lines of CSS is easier to maintain than a 100 lines
-  10 lines of CSS is easier to maintain than a 100 lines
+> *Nue Best Practice*

 Talk about maintainable CSS!